xgrau/teaching-DGE_workshop_salmon_online/lessons/04a_design_formulas.md

 Prior to performing the differential expression analysis, it is a good idea to know what **sources of variation** are present in your data, either by exploration during the QC and/or prior knowledge.
 Once you know the major sources of variation, you can remove them prior to analysis or control for them in the statistical model by including them in your **design formula**.

 **This step is critical as each additional factor in your design formula reduces your power.
-HOWEVER, failing to include important sources of variation can give you innacurate results.**
+HOWEVER, failing to include important sources of variation can give you inaccurate results.**

 ### Design formula